Reviews Communities Blog FAQ Services Contact

 8) Use seller credits wisely

 You should calibrate lender choice to neighborhood realities.
-In Point Loma, you often balance higher price points, older housing stock, and a significant share of condos and townhomes.
-That makes condo-savvy lenders, fast HOA questionnaire turnaround, and strong appraisal management key.
+In Point Loma, condo-savvy lenders, fast HOA questionnaire turnaround, and strong appraisal management are essential.

 Neighborhoods to consider in San Diego: